 When planning your trip it is important to be informed of the ongoing coronavirus (COVID-19) situation.
 Below is the latest information regarding the current situation.

-Russia closed its borders for all foreign visitors from March 18 till further notice.
-Here are the few exceptions: foreigners studying in Russia; diplomatic workers and members of their families; relatives of a deceased person, provided that they have documents confirming their relations; transit passengers; foreigners seeking medical treatment; international ship, cargo, train, sea crew members performing their work duties; specialists who carry out adjustment and maintenance of imported equipment; holders of special visas, issued to visit the funeral of a person, permanently residing in Russia; Russian citizens and permanent residents.
+Russia closed its borders for all foreign visitors from 18.03.2020 till further notice.
+Here are the few exceptions: foreigners studying in Russia; diplomatic workers and members of their families; family members of Russian citizens: relatives of a deceased person, provided that they have documents confirming their relations; transit passengers; foreigners seeking medical treatment; international ship, cargo, train, sea crew members performing their work duties; specialists who carry out adjustment and maintenance of imported equipment; holders of special visas, issued to visit the funeral of a person, permanently residing in Russia; Russian citizens and permanent residents.

 The international flight connection reopened between Russia and several counties from the special list approved by the government.
-Today the list of such countries includes the UK, Turkey, Switzerland, Tanzania, Egypt, UAE, Maldives, South Korea, Belarus, Kazakhstan, Uzbekistan, Kyrgyzstan, Japan, Serbia, and Cuba.
-Russia also would begin negotiations with other countries on resuming international flights.
+Today the list of such countries includes the UK, the USA, Spain, Iraq, Kenia, Slovakia, Dominican Republic, Czech Republic, Bulgaria, Belgium, Italy, Ireland, Cyprus, Turkey, Austria, Hungary, Croatia, Livan, Luxemburg, Mauritius, Morocco, Switzerland, Tanzania (temporarily no air connection), Egypt, UAE, Maldives, South Korea, Jordan, North Macedonia, Iceland, Malta, Portugal, Saudi Arabia, Mexic, Japan, Serbia, Cuba, India, Finland, Vietnam, Qatar, Greece, Singapore, Germany, Venezuela, Sri Lanka, Belarus, Kazakhstan, Kyrgyzstan, Armenia, Azerbaidzhan, Siria, Tadzhikistan, Uzbekistan, Ethiopia, Seychelles.

 About the test before departure: On the departure to Russia, travelers must show a negative result for a COVID test conducted within 72 hours prior to arrival (in English or Russian language).
 Russian citizens arriving without a test result must submit to this test within 72 hours of arrival, foreign citizens will not be accepted on board without this test.